 If you’re interested in reading more of Dr. Chung’s research, here is her piece that defines workplace inclusion, here is some practical guidance on sustaining workplace inclusion, and here is more inclusive leadership skills.

-This article was featured in the Torch People Development newsletter, Curiouser.
-Each month, we deliver the latest research, stories, questions, and insights about the art and science of people development to your inbox.
+This article was featured in Torch’s newsletter, Curiouser.
+Each month, we deliver the latest research, stories, questions, and insights about the art and science of coaching to your inbox.
 Sign-up and join a community of people who are passionate about growth, learning, and leadership.